Underserved communities bear brunt of paused Johnson & Johnson rollout

 No such pressure affected planning in Tennessee, where the Department of Health issued a statement noting, “Our vaccine supply continues to surpass demand and we do not anticipate this shift will impact our efforts to vaccinate as many Tennesseans as possible.”

 Elsewhere, the impact on newly announced initiatives was immediate.
-Use of the Johnson & Johnson vaccine was halted at 34 State University of New York campuses, including Suffolk County Community College, where Gov. Andrew M. Cuomo (D) had appeared Monday to tout the initial allocation of 21,000 vaccines for students in the system.
-Jim Malatras, the chancellor of the SUNY system, said Tuesday that he was working with the state to locate alternative vaccines.
+Use of the Johnson & Johnson vaccine was halted at 34 State University of New York campuses, including Suffolk County Community College, where Gov. Andrew M. Cuomo (D) had appeared Monday to tout the initial allocation of 21,000 doses for students in the system.
+Jim Malatras, the chancellor of the SUNY system, said Tuesday that he was working with the state to find alternative vaccines.

-The impact was also felt in New York City, which had been administering as many as 4,000 doses of the Johnson & Johnson vaccine each day, said Mark D. Levine, a City Council member.
+The impact also was felt in New York City, which had been administering as many as 4,000 doses of the Johnson & Johnson vaccine each day, said Mark D. Levine, a City Council member.
 But the consequences exceeded the pace of inoculations, he observed on Twitter.

 “J&J has allowed us to reach marginalized NYers — homebound, NY’s experiencing homelessness, folks being discharged from hospitals, incarcerated NYers,” he wrote.
 “Imperative that we fill this equity gap.”